WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/user-stories.md

 ### Testing stories

-- As a testing developer, I want sufficient time to test features thoroughly, allowing for the identification and resolution of bugs prior to release.
+- As a testing developer, I want sufficient time and documentation in order to build a formal test plan, allowing for the identification and resolution of bugs prior to release.

-- As a testing developer, I want software developers to address the bugs I identify to ensure a smooth release process.
+- As a testing developer, I want to test the app with new users so I can understand if the interface is user-friendly.

 ### Equipment: